 Over the course of the 12-week program, these hybrid sets will become more demanding.
 As the athlete learns more advanced drills and activities, their ability to integrate hybrid swims into fitness-oriented workouts will increase dramatically.

 Finally, the Supplemental workouts tend to be lengthy.
-This is why we refer to them as workouts, rather than workout, even though only one appears weekly.
-Swimmers are encouraged to go as far as their fitness and time allows and to finish the supplemental activites at another time.
+This is why we refer to them as workouts, rather than a workout, even though only one appears weekly.
+Swimmers are encouraged to go as far as their fitness and time allows and to finish the supplemental activities at another time.
 More advanced swimmers who complete the supplemental in one session are encouraged to take advantage of a more conditioning based 3rd session provided weekly.

 INTEGRATED INTO LONGER AEROBIC WORK